reactjs/react.dev/beta/src/content/learn/conditional-rendering.md

 #### Refactor a series of `? :` to `if` and variables {/*refactor-a-series-of---to-if-and-variables*/}

-This `Drink` component uses a series of `? :` conditions to show different information depending on whether the `name` prop is `'tea'` or `'coffee'`.
+This `Drink` component uses a series of `? :` conditions to show different information depending on whether the `name` prop is `"tea"` or `"coffee"`.
 The problem is that the information about each drink is spread across multiple conditions.
 Refactor this code to use a single `if` statement instead of three `? :` conditions.

 <Sandpack>